JohnCoates/Aerial/Readme.md

 - **Have a feature request?** [Open an issue](https://github.com/JohnCoates/Aerial/issues/new).
 Tell me why this feature would be useful, and why you and others would want it.

 ## Contribute
 I appreciate all pull requests.
-Caching hasn't been added yet.

 ## Brew Cask Support - Install Remotely
 If you're looking to install Aerial across many systems, remotely, or simply from terminal I recommend [Brew Cask](http://caskroom.io/).